RoboDoig/Bonsai.Bsml/Notes.md

 ### Guarantees
 - All states return Unit
+- All states are defined as observables in the Bonsai workflow
 - Every state transition produces an event `StateTransition (Unit)`
 - Valid streams return a built-in type
+- A Bonsai controller that manages state dictionary, current state, transition process between states

 ## What does the Bonsai workflow look like?
 We have a Bonsai workflow called StimulusResponse.bonsai